 Research may also be undertaken by approved students for the degree of Master of Laws (Course 2440).
-An LLM degree by course work (Course 9200) has been approved to commence in 1989.
+An LLM degree by course work (Course 9200)commenced in 1989.

 The conditions for the award of the PhD degree, the LLM degree by research, and the LLM degree by course work, and full details of graduate scholarships available are set out below in the section Conditions for the Award of Higher Degrees.